Prologue

 Kiwix is a game changer for off-line repositories.
 It converts webpages to .zim files, makes them readable offline, and can turn your Raspberry Pi into a server other computers can access to reference this material.
 Not only that, it has everything from “where there is no doctor” to “wikipedia” (yes, all of it, with pictures).
 While we don’t necessarily want the mTOC to just work as a server (and it’s not set up as an image that would facilitate that), we can use Kiwix as a zim reader and keep those files on standby, either on another device, or on a removable storage medium.

 The switch also allows us to take data and information gathered and generated on the mTOC and move it to more capable devices if those arrive.
+As well, it can be used to hardwire ancillary networked utilities like printers to your mTOC.

 Part II: Operating System and Software